M66B/FairEmail/docs/FAQ-vi-rVN.md

 <br />
 *...
 Invalid security certificate (Can't verify identity of server) ...*

-This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (tap Manual setup and more options).
+This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (tap Manual setup).
 Please see the documentation of the email provider about the right host name.

 You should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).

-The quick, but unsafe solution (not advised), is to enable *Insecure connections* in the advanced identity settings (navigation menu, tap *Settings*, tap *Manual setup and more options*, tap *Identities*, tap the identity, tap *Advanced*).
+The quick, but unsafe solution (not advised), is to enable *Insecure connections* in the advanced identity settings (navigation menu, tap *Settings*, tap *Manual setup*, tap *Identities*, tap the identity, tap *Advanced*).

 Alternatively, you can accept the fingerprint of invalid server certificates like this:

 1. Make sure you are using a trusted internet connection (no public Wi-Fi networks, etc)
 1. Go to the setup screen via the navigation menu (swipe from the left side inwards)
-1. Tap Manual setup and more options, tap Accounts/Identities and tap the faulty account and identity
+1. Tap Manual setup, tap Accounts/Identities and tap the faulty account and identity
 1. Check/save the account and identity
 1. Tick the checkbox below the error message and save again